VP Vance says meeting with families of victims from Minneapolis church shooting affected him deeply

 Vance, who converted to Catholicism in 2019, visited the Annunciation Catholic Church one week after an attacker opened fire during the first Mass of the school year for students of the nearby Annunciation Catholic School.

 According to Vance's office, the vice president and second lady Usha Vance met privately with family members of victims, the pastor of the parish and the school principal.
-They included the parents of the two children who died, Fletcher Merkel, 8, and Harper Moyski, 10.
+They included the parents of the two children who were killed, Fletcher Merkel, 8, and Harper Moyski, 10, and families of some of the 21 people who were injured.

-The couple also visited the church sanctuary, where the shootings took place, to pay their respects to the victims and their families, and laid bouquets at a memorial outside the church.
-They paused to read messages chalked on the church steps, including.
-“God Heals The Broken Hearted,” “We Love you,” and “Show Love.”
+The couple also visited the church sanctuary, where the shootings took place, to pay their respects to the victims and their families, and laid bouquets at a memorial outside.
+They paused to read messages chalked on the church steps, including “God Heals The Broken Hearted,” “We Love you,” and “Show Love.”

 “I have never had a day that will stay with me like this day did,” Vance told reporters.